 I am now exploring with Pocket highlights for the articles I save.
 It seems like an awesome option, too.

-I am sure I will write more about this later, but for now, I just wanted to share this, in case you didn’t know about it.
+I am sure I will write more about this at some point later, but for now, I just wanted to share this discovery.

 I would also love to know what you do, if anything, with your Kindle Highlights?
 In general, do you tend to underline and take notes when you read?